ukwa/mementoweb-webclient/README.md

 Given a URL, the client uses one or more known TimeGates to look up all known archival holdings, them summarises them and provides links.

 One minor issue appears to be that the lanl.gov aggregate TimeGate does not appear to aggregate everything.
 Things like individual Wikipedia pages are (e.g. ) not coming up, despite the fact they are in the UK Web Archive and indeed reported by our TimeGate.
+They are also clearly stored elsewhere, e.g. http://wayback.archive.org/web/*/http://en.wikipedia.org/wiki/Wikipedia:Wikipedia_is_an_encyclopedia

 curl -I http://www.webarchive.org.uk/waybacktg/memento/timegate/http://en.wikipedia.org/wiki/Wikipedia:Wikipedia_is_an_encyclopedia